rat-software/rat-software/backend/sources/README.md

 # Sources Scraper
-The sources scraper is an app that captures the contents of the URLs to be saved both as text and as a screenshot via a background task.
-The app is designed in such a way that it can be installed on additional servers independently of the main software.
-The connection to the RAT is made via the common postgresql database.
+Sources Scraper is an app that uses a background task to capture the content of URLs to be saved, both as text and as screenshots.
+The app is designed to be installed on additional servers independently of the main software.
+The connection to the RAT is established via the common postgresql database.

 ## Set up the app

-- Change config_db.ini to connect the app to the rat database
+- Modify **config_db.ini** to connect the app to the rat database.

-- Change config_sources.ini to your needs using the following parameters
+- Modify **config_sources.ini** according to your needs with the following parameters.

 ```
 {
-    "scrolling": 0, // Some web pages load more dynamic content when scrolling.
-The source scraper can simulate scrolling behavior, but it is more time consuming.
-0 = Scrolling is off; 1 = Scrolling is on
-    "wait_time": 5, // Waiting time in seconds before the content of a page is saved.
-This waiting time is necessary because some web pages need more time to load.
-    "debug_screenshots": 0, // 0 = No screenshots are stored locally.
-1 = Screenshots are stored locally for debug and analysis purposes.
-    "timeout": 60, // Time in seconds before the scraper stops trying to scrape a web page.
-    "headless": 1, // Debug variable.
-0 = the Firefox browser opens on the local machine.
-1 = the Firefox browser does not open on the local machine.
-    "job_server": "your server", // You can specify your machine / server here to monitor scraping behavior if you use more than one server for scraping sources.
-    "refresh_time": 48 // Some scraping jobs may fail due to technical problems.
-Change the refresh time in hours as an instruction when to reset the scraping jobs.
+    "wait_time": 5,
+    "debug_screenshots": 0,
+    "timeout": 45,
+    "headless": 1,
+    "job_server": "your_job_server",
+    "refresh_time": 0,
+    "proxy": 0,
+    "max-height": 20000,
+    "min-width": 1024,
+    "block-size": 500,
+    "scroll-time": 2
 }
 ```
+- **wait_time**: Wait time in seconds before the save operation starts.
+- **debug_screenshots**: 1 = save a screenshot in the tmp directory; 0 = do not save a screenshot
+- **timeout**: Timeout in seconds before the Selenium driver exits if a page could not be loaded.
+- **headless**: 1 = use headless mode; 0 = don't use headless mode, show the process in Chrome (best to use on local machines for debugging)
+- **job_server**: Name of the machine that will be stored in the database (change it if you use the application on different machines).
+- **refresh_time**: Time in hours to prevent the same URLs from being queried at certain times (e.g. 48 if you don't want a source to be queried twice within two days)
+- **proxy**: 1 = use a proxy (modify **config_proxy.ini** to add your proxy information); 0 = do not use a proxy.
+- **max-height**: maximum height in pixels to subtract from a web page.
+- **min-width**: minimum width in pixels
+- **block-size**: size of scrolling areas in pixels (e.g. scroll every 500 pixels)
+- **scroll-time**: Waiting time in seconds before the application continues scrolling.

-## Run the app
+## Running the application

-The app is built on the python background process sheduler, as scraping web pages is time and performance consuming.
+The application is based on the Python background process Sheduler, as scraping web pages is time and performance consuming.

-- To start the app
+- To start the application
 ```
 (sources) > nohup python sources_start.py >sources.out &
 ```

-- To stop the app
+- To stop the application
 ```
 (sources) > python sources_start.py >sources.out &
 ```

-- Alternatively, you can simply configure cronjobs to run sources.py
+- Alternatively, you can simply configure cronjobs to run **sources_scraper.py** and **sources_reset.py**.

 ## Debugging

-The app comes with a lib to log the progress in sources.log for debugging.
+The application comes with a lib that logs progress to sources.log for debugging.